swimmio/DEMO-gravity-cubes/.swm/overview.k5z9jvtz.sw.md

 ### Debug Tools

-In this project, the debug tools are implemented using classes like DebugInvoker and DebugReceiver, which manage and execute debugging commands such as 'vardump'.
+In this project, the debug tools are implemented using classes like DebugInvoker and <SwmToken path="/unity/four-block/Assets/debugtools/DebugReceiver.cs" pos="5:5:5" line-data="    public class DebugReceiver">`DebugReceiver`</SwmToken>, which manage and execute debugging commands such as 'vardump'.
 These tools streamline the debugging process by providing a structured way to invoke and handle various debugging actions.

 - <SwmLink doc-title="Debug Tools Overview">[Debug Tools Overview](/.swm/debug-tools-overview.uxk2ygsv.sw.md)</SwmLink>